AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 .. code:: rust

-  let x = 5; // ALWAYS matches.
-This is "irrefutable"
+  // ALWAYS matches.
+This is "irrefutable" let x = 5;

-  // ERROR: refutable pattern in local binding
+  // ONLY matches if 'x' is exactly '7' (and it's not - it's '5'!) let 7 = x;

-  // This pattern ONLY matches if 'x' is exactly '7' let 7 = x;
+  :error:`error[E0005]: refutable pattern in local binding`

 ----------------------
 Conditional Matching